This post is also available in

 The best places to see the Northern Lights are spots that are located in the Aurora Zone.
 This zone stretches between 66° North and 69° North and thus includes the Arctic circle, Alaska, Canada, Greenland, Iceland, Finland, Sweden and Norway.

 Now, if you wonder whether it is possible to see the Northern Lights also in Ireland, then the short answer is yes.
-When geomagnetic activity is high, the Auroral band can stretch also to Ireland and the UK.
+When geomagnetic activity is high, the Auroral band can also stretch to Ireland and the UK.

-On this page, we will (hopefully) cover all the answers that you might have, e.g. “Where can I see the Northern Lights in Ireland” and “What is the best time to see the Northern Lights in Ireland”.
+On this page, we will cover all the answers that you might have, e.g. “Where can I see the Northern Lights in Ireland” and “What is the best time to see the Northern Lights in Ireland”.

 What are the Northern Lights?